SaadBazaz/Dell-Latitude-e7240-OpenCore-BigSur/README.md

  If you have **Mojave** and want to update to Big Sur first update your system to Catalina and then proceed

- Before updating any kext, create a pendrive copy of the actual EFI so if something won't work you can restore it.
+ Before updating any kext, create a pendrive copy of the actual EFI so if something doesn't work, you can restore it.
 Backups **always help.**

 ### What works
  - Built-in keyboard (backlit, with volume keys)